DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-4-ect-classroom-practice.md

 ### Use model work to scaffold self-assessment

-Developing pupils’ self-assessment skills can help them become more self-regulated and effective learners.
+Developing pupils' self-assessment skills can help them become more self-regulated and effective learners.

 For a lesson you have coming up, think about an activity for which you could provide an example which does and does not meet the assessment criteria.
 You could use work from previous pupils or develop your own.
 You should highlight the important features (strengths or weaknesses).

 Looking at different responses can support pupils to understand what the approaches are that they can take to the task.
 It is very important that there are success criteria attached to the model so that pupils are able to judge it (with your support).

-You could also do this activity in ‘real time’ using a visualiser, using it as a way to model your thinking as you work.
+You could also do this activity in 'real time' using a visualiser, using it as a way to model your thinking as you work.

 ### Strengthen peer-assessment strategies

 For a lesson you have coming up, plan in a peer-assessment activity.
-Write a set of success criteria that the pupils will use to mark each other’s work.
+Write a set of success criteria that the pupils will use to mark each other's work.

 In the lesson, mark one piece of work together as a class using the success criteria to model its use.